mlcommons/inference/v0.5/recommendation/README.md

 ```
 to obtain the text files `day_0, day_1, ..., day_23` expected by the code.

 Note that in order to facilitate debugging and testing, we provide a fake (random) data generator that can be used to quickly generate data samples in a format compatible with both original and mlperf binary loaders.
-Please use the following
+If needed then you can use the following script
 ```
 ./tools/make_fake_criteo.sh [terabyte0875|terabyte]
 ```
-to quickly create random data samples for the corresponding models, which will be placed into `./fake_criteo/day_0, day_1, ..., day_23` files.
+to quickly create random samples for the corresponding models, which will be placed into `./fake_criteo/day_0, day_1, ..., day_23` files.

 ## Prerequisites and Installation
 We support [PyTorch](http://pytorch.org) and expect to add TensorFlow backend implementation.